gradus/saucer/readme.md

-## A minimalist node module that does very little
+## A minimalist node module reaching out with a welcome message

 ### Usage